 |6 Mbits/s||70 m|

-The 802.11b standard allows for a maximum data transfer speed of 11 Mbps, at a range of about 100 meters/328 ft. indoors and up to 200 metres/656 ft. outdoors (or even beyond that, with directional antennas.)
+The 802.11b standard allows for a maximum data transfer speed of 11 Mbps, at about 100 meters/328 ft. indoors and up to 200 meters/656 ft. outdoors (or even beyond that, with directional antennas.)

 |11 Mbits/s||50 m||200 m|